 While in the ponds, look for the tell-tale bubbling of the water, revealing the source of its underground freshwater spring.

-With the water temperature a chilly 10-15 degrees, a thick wetsuit is recommended.
+With the water temperature a chilly 10-15 degrees, each snorkeller must wear a full length wet suit, fins, face mask and snorkel.